ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit4/plots/output_81_0.png" alt="Map: Random Forest Scenario 2">

 The two models' predictions, under scenario 2, are also quite similar.
 I have calculated the Pearson correlation coefficient between two sets of predictions, which stands at 0.767.

-## Magnificence of impact

-Exactly how much increase in public transit use can we expect if the transportation authority does increase transit access in the key areas identified, in the aforesaid two scenarios?